 The academy has a thoughtful and ambitious curriculum that is designed to give all pupils the knowledge and cultural capital they need to become responsible, effective and active citizens.

-On these six days, pupils are not in their normal timetabled lessons, but have the chance to experience different activities and trips.
+On Character Days pupils are not in their normal timetabled lessons but have the chance to experience different activities and trips.
 This allows us to balance the delivery of the national curriculum whilst including PSHE, RSE, SMSC, and careers education and guidance.
 Character Days are held across all year groups (years 7 to 13), with one every half term, and with common curriculum aims and themes on each day.

 How we measure their impact